 H.B.
-No. 5588 proposes an exemption from ad valorem taxation for the total appraised value of real property used as a data center, as well as the tangible personal property utilized by the data center to meet its energy demands.
-The bill introduces a new section, Section 11.38, to the Tax Code, defining a "data center" as a facility of at least 100,000 square feet that is specifically constructed or refurbished for housing servers and related equipment.
-It outlines the requirements for a "qualified data center," which must use its uninterruptible power source and generator backup to meet all energy demands and have a contract to provide energy or ancillary services to the ERCOT power grid or another power grid.
+No. 5588 proposes an exemption from ad valorem taxation for the total appraised value of real property and tangible personal property used by data centers that meet specific criteria.
+The bill defines a "data center" as a facility of at least 100,000 square feet that is primarily used for housing servers and related equipment for data processing, storage, and distribution.
+To qualify for the exemption, the data center must utilize its uninterruptible power source and generator backup power to meet its energy demands and must have a contract to provide energy or ancillary services to the ERCOT power grid or another power grid.
+The bill also outlines the definition of "qualified property," which includes the building, the land it occupies, and the tangible personal property used for energy demands.

 Statutes affected: